poloexe/poloexe/README.md

-- 👋 Hi, I’m @poloexe
+- 👋 Yo!
-- 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning Fullstack Development
+- 🌱 I’m currently learning Fullstack Development at TECHSTUDIO ACADEMY
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can follow me on IG @rtro.polo

 <!---